radview/webload-documentation/docs/scripting/programming_your_javascript.md

 Specific security settings may be reset through the WebLOAD Recorder or Console GUI dialog boxes.

-Security methods and properties can be edited directly within a JavaScript Object in a script through the IntelliSense Editor, as described in [*Editing the JavaScript Code in](#_bookmark16)* (on page [14](#_bookmark14)).
+Security methods and properties can be edited directly within a JavaScript Object in a script through the [IntelliSense Editor](#using-the-intellisense-javascript-editor).
 This section provides a general introduction to the internal implementation of the user authentication and SSL security features.
 See the *WebLOAD JavaScript Reference Guide*, for a complete syntax specification of the security functions introduced here.

 ### Authentication
 Users are authenticated through a system of usernames and passwords.
 Most servers use either a basic user authentication protocol or the Windows NT Challenge Response protocol.
 WebLOAD supports both protocols, as well as proxy servers that require user authorization.
 WebLOAD automatically selects the authentication protocol appropriate for the current test session.
 By default, WebLOAD navigates authorization protocols using the user data saved during the original recording session, but these values may be reset as needed.